pymc-devs/pymc/docs/source/distribution_implementation.md

 ## 2. Inheriting from a PyMC3 base `Distribution` class

-After implementing the new `RandomVariable` `op`, it's time to make use of it in a new PyMC3 `distribution`.
-PyMC3 works in a very functional way, and the `distribution` classes are there mostly to facilitate porting the `v3` code to the new `v4` version, and to keep related methods organized together.
+After implementing the new `RandomVariable` `op`, it's time to make use of it in a new PyMC3 {`Distribution`}`pymc3.distributions.Distribution`.
+PyMC3 works in a very {functional}`Functional_Programming` way, and the `distribution` classes are there mostly to facilitate porting the `v3` code to the new `v4` version, and to keep related methods organized together.
 In practice, they take care of:

-1. Linking (dispatching) a rv_op class with the corresponding logp and logcdf methods.
+1. Linking ({dispatching}`Dispatching`) a rv_op class with the corresponding
+   logp and logcdf methods.
 1. Defining a standard transformation (for continuous distributions) that converts a bounded variable domain (e.g., positive line) to an unbounded domain (i.e., the real line), which many samplers prefer.